 The Company's contractual performance obligations arise upon the production of hydrocarbons from wells in which the Company has an ownership interest.
-The performance obligations are considered satisfied at a point in time upon control transferring to a customer at a specified delivery point.
+The performance obligations are considered satisfied upon control of produced hydrocarbons transferring to a customer at a specified delivery point.
 Consideration is allocated to completed performance obligations at the end of an accounting period.

 Revenue is recorded in the month when contractual performance obligations are satisfied.
-However, settlement statements from the purchasers of hydrocarbons and the related cash consideration are received by field operators before distributing the Company's share one to two months after production has occurred, which is typical in the oil and natural gas industry.
+However, settlement statements from the purchasers of hydrocarbons and the related cash consideration are received by field operators one to two months before the Company receives payment and documentation from the operator, which is typical in the oil and natural gas industry.
 As a result, the Company must estimate the amount of production delivered to the customer and the consideration that will ultimately be received for the sale of the product.
-To estimate accounts receivable from operators' contracts with customers, the Company uses knowledge of its properties, information from field operators, historical performance, contractual arrangements, index pricing, quality and transportation differentials, and other factors as the basis for these estimates.
-Because the contractual performance obligations have been satisfied and an unconditional right to consideration exists as of the balance sheet date, the Company recognized amounts due from contracts with field operators as "Receivables from crude oil, natural gas, and natural gas liquids sales" on the consolidated balance sheets.
-Differences between estimates and actual amounts received for product sales are recorded in the month that payment is received from the purchaser as remitted to the Company by field operators.
+To estimate accounts receivable from operators' contracts with customers, the Company uses knowledge of its properties, information from field operators, historical performance, contractual arrangements, index pricing, quality and transportation differentials, and other factors.
+Because the contractual performance obligations have been satisfied and an unconditional right to consideration exists as of the balance sheet date, the Company recognized amounts due from contracts with field operators as "Receivables from crude oil, natural gas, and natural gas liquids revenues" on the consolidated balance sheets.
+Differences between estimates and actual amounts received for product sales are recorded in the month that payments received from purchasers are remitted to the Company by field operators.

-Note 4.
+Note 3.
 Acquisitions

 On April 1, 2022, the Company closed the acquisition of non-operated interests in the Jonah Field in Sublette County, Wyoming from Exaro Energy III, LLC (the "Jonah Field Acquisition").
-After taking into account customary closing adjustments and an effective date of February 1, 2022, total cash consideration for the Jonah Field Acquisition was \$26.4 million ("Jonah Purchase Agreement").
-The Company accounted for this transaction as an asset acquisition and allocated \$24.8 million of the purchase price (including \$0.2 million of transaction costs) to proved oil and natural gas properties.
-Approximately, \$1.6 million of the consideration transferred related to deposits transferred to the Company at closing, the largest related to a \$1.2 million deposit with Enterprise for a gas gathering contract which was recorded to "Other assets, net" on the consolidated balance sheets.
+After taking into account customary closing adjustments and an effective date of February 1, 2022, total cash consideration for the Jonah Field Acquisition was \$26.4 million.
+The Company accounted for this transaction as an asset acquisition and allocated all of the purchase price (including \$0.2 million of transaction costs) to proved oil and natural gas properties.
+Approximately, \$1.6 million of the consideration transferred related to deposits transferred to the Company at closing, the largest related to a \$1.2 million deposit with Enterprise for a gas gathering contract which was recorded to "Other assets" on the consolidated balance sheets.
 In addition, the Company recognized \$3.0 million in non-cash asset retirement obligations.
 The transaction was funded with cash on hand and \$17.0 million in borrowings under the Company's Senior Secured Credit Facility.